atishayjain005/neo-fi-assignment/README.md

 For styling I've used EmotionJS and Bootstrap.

-To start this app on your localhost you'llhave to clone the repo then use the following command on your terminal
+To start this app on your localhost you'll have to clone the repo then use the following command on your terminal

 # yarn install
 # yarn run dev